Vegan Jerky

-This easy vegan jerky is gluten-free, full of flavor, and packed with plant protein!
+This easy vegan jerky recipe isย gluten-free, full of flavor, andย packed with plant-based protein!
 It works great for camping or backpacking, in school lunches, or as a quick and filling high-protein plant-based snack.

 This vegan jerky is perfect for hiking and backpacking!
 (I would have loved to have this when I was backpacking the Appalachian Trail many years ago!
 Instead, I had a few packs of dehydrated tofu, which was not nearly as tasty as this stuff!)

-My family and I also love to take it on road trips since vegan protein is hard to find when traveling.
+My family and I also love to take it on road trips, as vegan protein can be hard to find when traveling.

-This vegan jerky is simple to make with Butler Soy Curls.
-Soy Curls are made from dehydrated soy much like textured vegetable protein, except they come in large pieces about the size of chicken strips.
-When rehydrated, they have the texture of meat.
+This vegan jerky is simple to make withย Butler Soy Curls.ย Soy Curls are made from dehydrated soy, much like textured vegetable protein, except they come in large pieces about the size of chicken strips.
+When rehydrated, they have a texture similar to that of meat.

-When I first started using Butler Soy Curls, I knew that there had to be a way to make them into plant-based jerky.
-I tested out a bunch of different flavor combinations until my family finally agreed that the recipe was perfect!
+When I first started usingย Butler Soy Curls, I knew that there had to be a way to make them into plant-based jerky.
+I tested a variety of different flavor combinations until my family finally agreed that the recipe was perfect.

-Compared to store-bought vegan jerky, this homemade jerky will save you a ton of money.
-My family loves store-bought vegan jerky, but it gets expensive to buy it regularly.
-You can make this recipe for a fraction of the cost of store-bought vegan jerky!
+Compared to store-bought vegan jerky, this homemade jerky will save you a ton of money.ย My family loves store-bought vegan jerky, but it can be expensive to buy regularly.ย You can make this recipe for a fraction of the cost of store-bought vegan jerky!

-- Bragg’s Liquid Aminos - or tamari.
-You can also use soy sauce, but just note that soy sauce is not gluten-free.
+- Braggโs Liquid Aminos – or tamari.
+You can also use soy sauce, but please note that it is not gluten-free, which may be a consideration for you.

-- Black Strap Molasses - this gives the jerky a rich sweet flavor.
-If you don't have it you can swap it out for 1/2 teaspoon of maple syrup or another sweetener.
+- Blackstrap molasses – this gives the jerky a rich, sweet flavor.
+If you don’t have it, you can substitute it with 1/2 teaspoon of maple syrup, coconut sugar, or another sweetener.

-- Liquid Smoke (hickory flavored) - I use the Colgin brand.
-Note that other brands can be stronger in flavor.
-You can also swap this out for smoked paprika if you don't have liquid smoke.
+- Liquid Smokeย (hickory flavored) – I use the Colgin brand.
+Please note that other brands may have a stronger flavor.
+You can also swap this out for smoked paprika if you don’t have liquid smoke.

 - Sea Salt – for flavor